zaidohassan/sql-1-afternoon/README.md

 ### Instructions

 1. Add 3 new artists to the artist table. ( It's already created )

+INSERT INTO artist (name)
+VALUES
+('Zaid'),
+('Sara'),
+('Ma')

 2. Select 10 artists in reverse alphabetical order.
+   SELECT name FROM artist
+   ORDER BY name DESC
+   LIMIT 10

 3. Select 5 artists in alphabetical order.

+SELECT name FROM artist
+ORDER BY name ASC
+LIMIT 5

 4. Select all artists that start with the word 'Black'.

+SELECT name FROM artist
+WHERE name LIKE 'Black%';

 5. Select all artists that contain the word 'Black'.

+SELECT name FROM artist
+WHERE name LIKE '%Black%';

 ### Solution